Privacy Notice- General Data Protection Regulation (GDPR)

 - to assess the quality of our services

-Our legal basis for processing your personal data, in line with Article 6(1)(c) include:
+Our legal basis for processing your personal data, in line with Article 6(1)(c) (legal obligation) includes (but not necessarily limited to):

 - Education and Adoption Act 2016